ManageIQ/manageiq-cross_repo/README.md

   -r, --repos=<s+>        Optional, a list of other repos and/or gems to override while running the tests.
                           If any of the repositories in the list are a core repository that will be used as the root repository, otherwise ManageIQ/manageiq@master will be the default.
-                          Can also be passed as a REPOS environment variable.
+                          Can also be passed as a REPOS environment variable, space-separated.

   -v, --version           Print version and exit
   -h, --help              Show this message